 - 1 Green Chili Pepper (optional) Bird's eye or another variety

-- 1 tsp Dry Mango powder (Amchur) or 1 tbsp Lemon juice
+- 1 teaspoon Dry Mango powder (Amchur) or 1 tbsp Lemon juice

 - Cilantro to garnish

 - 2 teaspoon Coriander powder (Dhaniya powder)

 - ¼ teaspoon Ground Turmeric (Haldi powder)